Day 01: Arrival in Kathmandu (1,300m/4,264ft)

 As our flight nears Bhutan we can enjoy amazing views of the Himalayas including the sacred Chomolhari and Jichu Drake peaks.
 At the airport, we will be greeted by a representative from Himalayan Glacier who will take us to our hotel.
 After lunch, we visit Rinpung Dzong, meaning ‘fortress of the heap of jewels’.
 Next, visit Kichu Lhakhang, the oldest temple in the country.
 From here we will be taken to the Drugyal Dzong (Bhutan Victory Fort), which was built in 1646 to commemorate Bhutan's victory over Tibetan invaders during the 1600s.
 On a clear day we can see Mount Chomolhari, Bhutan's second-highest mountain, at 7,314meters.
 Overnight in Paro.

-After breakfast, we hike for 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
+After breakfast, we hike for around 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
 Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
-Lunch will be served in the Cafeteria Restaurant, located about halfway up the mountain.
-After having explored the monastery, we hike down to the valley floor and drive to Thimphu for an overnight stay.
+Lunch will be served in the Cafeteria Restaurant, located about halfway up on the mountain.
+The monastery is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
+After having explored the monastery, we hike down to the valley floor and leave for Thimphu.
+Overnight in Thimphu.

 Our Nepal and Bhutan tour comes to an end today.
 There is nothing else to do but shop for souvenirs or just take a rest.
 A representative from Himalayan Glacier will take us to the airport an hour before the scheduled flight.